 If you are unsure of how your income will be taxed, our team can answer this question based on your particular case.

-Can you obtain permanent residence with a D7 visa Portugal?
+Can you obtain a permanent residence with a D7 visa Portugal?

 Living in the country for permanent purposes is possible under a visa D7 for Portugal, if properly renewed and if the holder continues to satisfy the conditions.